 Massachusetts is cracking down on gig economy companies to expand the benefits and protections offered to their employees.
-In a recent article for the Boston Globe, our CEO David Coppins weighs in and explains why IntelyCare decided to recognize our gig workers as W-2 employees, rather than independent contractors, all along.
+In an article for the Boston Globe, our CEO David Coppins weighs in and explains why IntelyCare decided to recognize our gig workers as W-2 employees, rather than independent contractors, all along.

-“The contractor model, really when you think about it, makes it seem like we don’t really care about [the workers], we care about margins,” he said.
+The contractor model, really when you think about it, makes it seem like we don’t really care about [the workers], we care about margins,” he said.